CyR1en/UnityPlayerPatcher/README.md

 1. **Before Patch**: Command-line parser detects "force-vulkan" → calls unknown function → if successful, presumably sets Vulkan-related flags
 2. **After Patch**: Command-line parser detects "force-vulkan" → function call bypassed with failure return → Vulkan forcing pathway interrupted

-### Why This Approach Works

-The patch targets what appears to be a critical function call in the Vulkan activation sequence rather than the string parsing logic, providing several advantages:

-- **Strategic Intervention**: Interrupts the process at a point that appears crucial to Vulkan activation
-- **Reliability**: `XOR EAX,EAX` always produces a consistent failure result that the subsequent code interprets appropriately
-- **Minimal Impact**: Preserves all other Unity functionality and command-line argument processing

 ## Compilation

 ### Requirements